unisave-cloud/worker/docs/custom-owin-environment-keys.md

 ## Legacy facet API

-Temporary values extracted for the legacy facet invocation API by `LegacyApiParsingMiddleware`:

-- `worker.FacetClass` Name of the facet class to invoke.
-Type `string`.
-Assigned by `LegacyApiParsingMiddleware`.
+Values that are present only because of the `LegacyApiTranslationMiddleware`:

-- `worker.FacetMethod` Name of the facet method to invoke.
-Type `string`.
-Assigned by `LegacyApiParsingMiddleware`.
+- `worker.ExecutionDuration` Execution duration of the finished request in seconds.
+Type `double`.
+Assigned by `AccessLoggingMiddleware`.
+Later used by the translation middleware.
 - `worker.Env` Environment variables sent with the legacy facet call.
 Type `Dictionary<string, string>`.
-Assigned by `LegacyApiParsingMiddleware`.
+Assigned by `LegacyApiTranslationMiddleware`.
+- `worker.EnvString` Environment variables as string.
+Type `string`.
+Assigned by `LegacyApiTranslationMiddleware`.